Capital punishment in Botswana: Notable cases

 A controversial case was that of Mariette Bosch, a South African immigrant who was sentenced to death for murdering her lover's wife.
 She was sentenced in 1999 and executed two years later.
 She was the fourth woman to be executed since independence in 1966 and one of the few white women ever executed in Africa.
 She was hanged in secret, without her relatives being notified.
+In 2020, Mmika Michael Mpe was hanged for the 2014 murder of Reinette Vorster.